 A traditional balanced ETF portfolio might go for an even 50/50 split or a 60/40 split between equity and fixed-income securities to significantly reduce the risk from turbulent markets.
-However, HBAL focuses 70% of its allocation on equity securities to provide its investors with greater exposure to stocks for more substantial growth.
+However, HBAL focuses 70% of its allocation on equity securities to provide its investors with greater exposure to stocks for more potential substantial growth.

 Horizons HBAL Top Holdings